Frome Town F.C.: History

 The club once again joined the Western league in the 1963–64 season and joined the top division.
 The club spent the next 32 seasons in the top division during which time they went on to become champions once during the 1978–79 season.
-The club also experienced cup success during their time in the Western Premier Division, winning the Somerset Premier Cup three times in the 1966–67, 1968–69 and 1982–83 seasons, as well as winning the Western League Cup twice and the Western counties floodlit cup once.
-At the end of the 1995–96 season the club was relegated to Division One.
+The club also experienced cup success during their time in the Western Premier Division, winning the Somerset Premier Cup three times in the 1966–67, 1968–69, and 1982–83 seasons, as well as winning the Western League Cup twice and the Western counties floodlit cup once.
+At the end of the 1995–96 season, the club was relegated to Division One.

-At the end of the 1999–00 season the club finished bottom of Division one but were spared relegation as the league was restructured that season.
-Two seasons later at the end of the 2001–02 campaign the club were Division One champions, and promoted back to the Premier Division.
-In the 2003–04 campaign the club gained media attention when they asked local white witch Titania Hardie, to help improve their home form as they struggled at Badgers Hill.
+At the end of the 1999–00 season, the club finished bottom of Division one but were spared relegation as the league was restructured that season.
+Two seasons later, at the end of the 2001–02 campaign, the club were Division One champions, and promoted back to the Premier Division.
+In the 2003–04 campaign, the club gained media attention when they asked local white witch Titania Hardie, to help improve their home form as they struggled at Badgers Hill.
 The witch blamed the Decor of the changing rooms, and once the club changed them the team won eight of their nine remaining home games.

-At the end of the 2008–09 season the club finished as runners-up in the Premier Division and this was enough to secure promotion to the Southern Football League in Division One South & West, as champions Bitton did not apply for promotion as their ground would not have passed the Southern League ground grading committee's standards.
+At the end of the 2008–09 season, the club finished as runners-up in the Premier Division and this was enough to secure promotion to the Southern Football League in Division One South & West, as champions Bitton did not apply for promotion as their ground would not have passed the Southern League ground grading committee's standards.
 The club also achieved cup success that season when they beat Paulton Rovers 3–1 to win the Somerset Premier Cup.
-In their second season in Division One South and West the club gained promotion to the Premier Division when they beat Sholing 1–0 in the play-off final, under the management of Darren Perrin.
+In their second season in Division One South and West, the club gained promotion to the Premier Division when they beat Sholing 1–0 in the play-off final, under the management of Darren Perrin.
 The club has since remained in the Premier Division of the Southern Football League.

 In 2019, When reviewing the current club crest, Frome Town FC agreed that the design was too detailed and didn't display well on colour and image backgrounds with digital files no longer accessible, and changed logo.

-In the 2023–24 season they reached the 3rd round of the FA Trophy the furthest they have gone in the competition after beating Worthing 4–3 on penalties after a 2–2 draw at Badgers Hill.
+In the 2023–24 season, they reached the 3rd round of the FA Trophy the furthest they have gone in the competition after beating Worthing 4–3 on penalties after a 2–2 draw at Badgers Hill.

+The 2025–26 season saw Frome Town promoted back to the Southern League Premier Division South as Division One South champions.